project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 Much like the previous two tutorials, we are continuing to see that the evolution of our systems are not irreversible but instead undergo oscillations.
 The particular oscillation we are seeing in Fig 2 are referred to as [vacuum Rabi oscillations](https://en.wikipedia.org/wiki/Jaynes%E2%80%93Cummings_model#Vacuum_Rabi_Oscillations).
 This reversibility might seem at odds with what we are taught in introductory quantum classes, particular in the context of spontaneous emission.

 Technically, spontaneous emission isn't actually irreversible - if you wait long enough the system will return to its original state.
-However, the mode modes you have (we only have 1), the more places there are for the energy to go.
+However, the more modes you have (we only have 1), the more places there are for the energy to go.
 We know from statistical physics what that means - the system will most likely be found in a high entropy state, i.e. not in our special initial condition, but in one where the energy is in the field with its uncountably many modes.

 So, even more exciting stuff can apparently be found by looking at many mode physics.
 We can start to get a glimpse of many mode physics by simply adding more terms to our Hamiltonian like this: